burriach/edlab/content/authors/francisco-villazon-orozco/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Former team members
-- Alumni
+- Technicians

 ---

-Zhijing Yu passed away in February 2026.
-We will never forget you.

-Zhijing was a PhD student supervised by Dr. Marcos Fernández-Martínez, Dr. Xin Song and Dr. Roger Grau-Andrés.
-During her MSc studies, her research was focused on vegetation restoration, soil carbon sequestration, and the regulatory mechanism of mixed forests on soil organic carbon (SOC) fractions and mineralization.
-Within the STOIKOS project, Zhijing investigated the relationship between elemental diversity and soil carbon using experiments and global datasets.
+Francisco L. Villazón-Orozco is a technician for the E-TRAITS project, supervised by Dr. Marcos Fernández-Martínez and Dr. Guille Peguero.
+During his MSc, his research focused on drought and litter quality effects on soil fauna contributions to decomposition.
+He specializes in arthropod ecology and is currently starting a PhD on the coordination between elementomes, functional traits, and life-history strategies in Arthropoda.